When you have a round face, certain haircuts can draw attention to your face.

 - Wavy.
 Wavy hair can be deceptive during the cutting process.
 This is because it shrinks up quite a bit when dry.
 If your haircut has ever turned out shorter than desired, ask your stylist to err on the side of caution while they cut.

 - Curly (including perms).
 Curly hair tends to grow wider rather than longer.
 If your haircut has even grown out into the dreaded “pyramid,” you’ve experienced this.
 Find a stylist who specializes in curls for the best results.

 - Coily.
 Coily hair comes with its own set of challenges.
 Asking for shorter, blended layers will add volume on top.
-This makes your face look longer, and the short layers will grow out nicely.
+This makes your face look longer, and the short layers will grow nicely.

 - Straight (including relaxed hair).
-The key for your hair type is adding the right amount of volume.
+The key to your hair type is adding the right amount of volume.
 Try face-framing layers to add height and elongate your features.
 Getting too many layers will remove all your volume and make your face look shorter.

 - Fine.
 The wrong haircut on fine hair can make your face look shorter.
 Even worse, this makes your features look disproportionately large.
 A stacked angled bob will lengthen your face and create balance.

 - Thick and/or coarse.
 Thick, coarse hair needs a style that strikes the right balance between length and volume.
 You’ll want layers no matter what type of cut you choose.

 - Gray.
 In my experience, gray hairs have 1 of 2 extreme textures.
 They’re either super soft and hard to style or very wiry and hard to smooth out.
 Consider the texture of your grays.
 Opt for face-framing layers if they’re soft.
 If yours are wiry, longer hairstyles will help weigh them down and keep them under control.